PaladinTyrion/Indegame_HyperPitch/README.md

 #### TODO ####

-1. var other.barrel is hard to fix all for obj_top collision. other stand for collision.
+1. var other.barrel is not to be fixed. barrel means a barrel. other means the obj by collision.
-2. obj_snowpart gradually invades all pitch.
+2. passby maintitle, animation cannot be back to maintitle.
+3. if pitch hurts, cheer die.

 ====================
 Development notes:

-2016.1.19 now entering game/ movements /shooting for 2weapons is okay
+2016.1.19 now entering game/ movements /shooting for 2weapons is okay 2016.1.24 spawner is fixed.
+Pitch can win the first scense.